Non-Hertz-Millis scaling of the antiferromagnetic quantum critical metal via scalable Hybrid Monte Carlo: Results

 From $\Delta(\eta_\phi, z)$ and $z \, \Delta(\eta_\phi, z)$ we determine $z$ and $\eta_{\phi}$, which are plotted in Fig. \ref{fig:z and eta_phi vs v} as functions of $v$.

 An important point is that the intermediate regime of power-law scaling in Fig. \ref{fig:chi inv vs omega and q_x all nesting largest sizes} is chosen by eye, and different choices yield slightly different forms of $z(v)$ and $\eta_{\phi}(v)$.
-The specific choice we use in Fig. \ref{fig:chi inv vs omega and q_x all nesting largest sizes} is described in Appendix \ref{sec:results details}.
+The specific choice we use in Fig. \ref{fig:chi inv vs omega and q_x all nesting largest sizes} is described in Supplementary Note 1, along with how we compute the corresponding error bars.
 However, crucially, for all (reasonable) choices of the scaling region boundaries, $z(v)$ monotonically decreases with decreasing $v$, starting from a value slightly less than $z=2$ (which is the Hertz-Millis prediction) for $v_1$.
-Similarly, $\eta_{\phi}(v)$ monotonically increases from $\eta_{\phi} \approx -0.75$ with decreasing $v$. \\ In addition to the dependence of $z(v)$ and $\eta_{\phi}(v)$ on $v$, we determine the spatial symmetry of $\chi(\vec q)$ and its functional form.
-In Fig. \ref{fig:chi inv vs vec q density plots v_5} we show density plots of $\chi^{-1}(\vec q)$ for $v = v_5$.
+Similarly, $\eta_{\phi}(v)$ monotonically increases from $\eta_{\phi} \approx -0.75$ with decreasing $v$. \\ In addition to the dependence of $z(v)$ and $\eta_{\phi}(v)$ on $v$, we determine the spatial symmetry of $\chi(\boldsymbol q)$ and its functional form.
+In Fig. \ref{fig:chi inv vs vec q density plots v_5} we show density plots of $\chi^{-1}(\boldsymbol q)$ for $v = v_5$.